-Your motivation to sell is the determining factor as to how you will approach the process.
-It affects everything from what you set your asking price at to how much lime, money and effort you’re willing 10 invest in order to prepare your home for sale.
+Your motivation in selling your home is determine by the factor as to how you will approach the process.
+It affects everything from what you set your asking price at to how much lime, money and effort you’re willing to invest in order to prepare your home for sale.
 For example, if your goal is for a quick sale, this would determine one approach.
 If you want to maximize your profit, the sales process might take longer thus determining a different approach.

-The reason(s) you are selling your home will affect the way you negotiate its sate.
+The reasons you are selling your home will affect the way you negotiate its sale.
 By keeping this to yourself you don’t provide ammunition to your prospective buyers.
 For example, should they learn that you most move quickly, you could be placed at a disadvantage in the negotiation process.
 When asked, simply say that your housing needs have changed.
-Remember, the reason(s) you are selling your home is only for you to know.
+Remember, the reasons you are selling your home is only for you to know.

-3. Before Setting a Prices Do Your Homework.
+3. In Selling Your Home, Before Setting Prices – Do Your Homework.